flux-rs/flux/flux-docs/src/use/run.md

 rustc-flux path/to/test.rs
 ```

-The flux binary accepts the same flags than rustc.
+The flux binary accepts the same flags as rustc.
 You could for example check a file as a library instead of a binary like so

 ```bash